American Classic Pedigrees

 Connections

-Bred in Maryland by Belair Stud, Nancy Lee raced in the colors of P. A. Clark, a nom de course for Belair owner William Woodward, Sr. All five of her foals were bred by Belair Stud.
+Bred in Maryland by Belair Stud, Nancy Lee raced in the colors of P. A. Clark, who was leasing the filly from his good friend, Belair owner William Woodward.
+All five of her foals were bred by Belair Stud.
 She was trained by John McCormack and was ridden to her Kentucky Oaks score by Linus "Pony" McAtee.

 Pedigree notes